Roger Chapman: Career

 The release of Family Entertainment (1969), A Song for Me (1970) and Anyway (1970) established Family as a fast and loud rock band also capable of producing the most intense acoustic music, in the British underground music scene, at that time.
 Their single "The Weaver's Answer" from the Family Entertainment album was a hit in 1969.
 On 28 August 1970 they appeared at the third Isle of Wight Festival.
-Although the band was popular in UK and Europe, success in the US eluded them and in 1973 they broke up.
+Although the band was popular in U.K and Europe, success in the U.S. eluded them and in 1973 the band broke up.

+Chapman-Whitney and Streetwalkers band

-Chapman formed Chapman-Whitney with Whitney, late in 1973.
-They signed to the Vertigo label and recorded an album Chapman Whitney Streetwalkers (1974), with a line-up including other members of Family and King Crimson, as well as Nicko McBrain, now with Iron Maiden.
-Chapman and Whitney morphed their band into Streetwalkers, who were a polished album-oriented rock band who used more white soul than Family had.
-They released Downtown Flyers (1975), moving on to record the groove heavy album Red Card (1976) which was released in the UK in 1976 and remains a much respected album by music fans and the music press.
+Chapman formed Chapman-Whitney with Whitney at the end of 1973.
+They signed to the Vertigo label and recorded the album Chapman Whitney Streetwalkers (1974) with a line-up including other members of Family and King Crimson, as well as future Iron Maiden member Nicko McBrain.

+Chapman-Whitney morphed their band into Streetwalkers, a polished album-oriented rock band who played white soul, taking a different direction to Family.
+The band released Downtown Flyers (1975) and then recorded the groove heavy album Red Card (1976), which was released in the U.K in 1976 and remains a much respected album by music fans and the music press.
 Two more albums followed before the band broke up in 1977, ending eleven years of the Whitney-Chapman musical partnership.

+Solo

 In 1979 Chapman began a solo career and recorded his first solo album Chappo.
-His backing band became known as The Shortlist at this time and he toured Europe extensively.
+His backing band became known as 'The Shortlist' and he toured Europe extensively.
 Mike Oldfield's song "Shadow on the Wall" from the album Crises (1983) featured Chapman on vocals and became a hit.
-He appeared as a guest artist on the second Box of Frogs album Strange Land (1986) singing lead vocals on two songs.
+He appeared as a guest artist on the second Box of Frogs album, Strange Land (1986), singing lead vocals on two songs.
 Chapman went on to record Walking the Cat (1989) and Hybrid and Low Down (1990).

-Since then Chapman has released eleven albums of new and live recordings.
-His album Hide Go Seek (2009) was produced by former Family bassist Jim Cregan and released during May 2009.
-His appearance on Saturday 21 August 2010 at the Rhythm Festival was billed as: "The farewell performance from Roger Chapman & The Shortlist".
+During the next years eleven more studio and live recordings were released.
+His album Hide Go Seek was produced by former Family bassist Jim Cregan and released in May 2009.
+He appeared at the Rhythm Festival on Saturday 21 August 2010 with his performance billed as 'The farewell performance from Roger Chapman & The Shortlist'.